rhyno3117/Modern-UI-UX-Web-Template/vite-project/README.md

 # React + Vite

 This is a Website template I created to better my coding and website building skills.
-This website is built using Javascript, React, HTML, CSS, and Tailwind.
+This website is built using Javascript, Vite, React, HTML, CSS, and Tailwind.

 # How to run